Charles Robert Jenkins: Desertion

-On 5 January 1965, 24-year-old Sergeant Jenkins was stationed at the DMZ with the Army's 8th Cavalry Regiment when he decided to desert the United States Armed Forces because he was being ordered to lead "more aggressive, provocative patrols", and there were rumors that his unit would be sent to Vietnam.
+On 5 January 1965, 24-year-old Sergeant Jenkins was stationed at the DMZ with the Army's 8th Cavalry Regiment when he decided to desert the United States Armed Forces because he had been ordered to lead "more aggressive, provocative patrols", and there were rumors that his unit would be sent to Vietnam.
 After drinking ten beers to build his courage, Jenkins went on patrol with his squad.
-At 2:30am, after telling the other three men that "he heard a noise", Jenkins disappeared into the night approximately 10 km south of Panmunjom.
+At 2:30 am, after telling the other three men that "he heard a noise", Jenkins disappeared into the night approximately 10 km south of Panmunjom.
 To show his peaceful intentions, he removed the rounds from his M14 rifle, and tied a white t-shirt to the muzzle before walking for several cold hours towards North Korea.
 He had planned to claim asylum with the Soviet Union and then return to the US for discharge and punishment via a prisoner exchange.
 He was instead held prisoner in North Korea for 39 1/2 years.

 The Army declared Jenkins a defector based on four letters that he left behind in his barracks; one, addressed to his mother, read: "Forgive me, for I know what I must do.
 Tell my family I love them.
 Love, Charles."
 Jenkins' family disputed this determination because he "always either signed letters 'Robert' or used his nickname 'Super'."
 In 1996, Jenkins was reclassified by the US military as a deserter.
 Jenkins' nephew, James Hyman, was a decades-long strident defendant of the theory that his uncle had been kidnapped by North Koreans.

 Jenkins would later tell Professor Robert Boynton (of New York University) "that he had been a double-agent, sent to North Korea by the U.S. to spy on them".
 Boynton disbelieved Jenkins' claim, calling it "his attempt to maintain some dignity, and prove he wasn't just a hapless sap who made a life-altering mistake."

 In North Korea

 Jenkins was initially housed with fellow US deserters Larry Allen Abshier, James Joseph Dresnok, and Jerry Wayne Parrish.
 The American men fought amongst themselves, with Jenkins later describing the 6 ft 4 in Dresnok as a bully who informed on the others to their captors and beat Jenkins himself.
 On 26 January 1965, North Korean radio announced that Jenkins had defected there "because of disgust with conditions in South Korea and that he believed life was better under the Communists [sic]."
 In 1966, the four men attempted escape by seeking asylum at the Soviet embassy in Pyongyang, but were unsuccessful.
-In 1972, the four US servicemen in North Korea were given their own homes and declared citizens, though their "constant surveillance, beatings and torture" continued.
+In 1972, the four were given their own homes and declared citizens, though their "constant surveillance, beatings and torture" continued.

 During his imprisonment in North Korea, Jenkins was made to memorize Kim Il Sung's writings and work for the communist state as an English teacher and translator.
 Jenkins' lessons in American English lasted until 1985 when it was decided that his pronounced Southern accent was more a hindrance than not.